AlinaKhvishchuk/WriteWise/README.md

 - **Header Section**: The header displays the page title and includes a search bar for filtering articles by name.

 - **List of Items**: The application fetches and displays a list of articles from my own API endpoint.
 The project uses an API created by me ([NC_News_API](https://nc-news-00jh.onrender.com/api/)).
+First loading could take some time because of 'cold start'.
 Each article includes the following information: id, title, author, description, image_url and date.

 - **Filter Functionality**: Users can apply multiple filters to the list of articles.